 Walking around Old Nisa as an individual traveller

-There is a round course you can (and should) follow, but no further explanation.
+There is a suggested course marked by arrows you can (and should) follow, but no further explanation.
 Obviously, the majority of visitors arrive in groups and not as individual travellers.
 Since 2007, the two archaeological hills of Old and New Nisa have been included in the UNESCO World Heritage list.
 The town walls are still impressive (albeit ramparts rather than brick walls these days), and some of the excavated buildings have been partly restored.

 Otherwise, you mostly see crumbling adobe walls and corridors, some pillars.
 To see temples, audience halls, a domed round hall and pillared square buildings, you need quite a bit of imagination (and a guidebook, perhaps).